deepfates/notebook/content/brain/listening-agency.md

 aliases: ["listening.agency"]
 ---

 *A small webapp I designed for listening to podcastsand music at the same time.
-Status: operational.*
+Status: inactive.*

 SPACE PIRATE RADIO, at https://listening.agency, is a niche podcast player and vibe machine.